bluebirz/bluebirz.github.io/_posts/2019-09-28-google-cloud-summit-2019.md

 ## SRE keeps system secure

 **SRE** stands for **Site Reliability Engineer**[^1] .
-They are in roles similar to DevOps (Development and Operation) but differs that DevOps focus on what defines the system and SRE intent to design how the system is based on organization’s purposes.
+They are in roles similar to DevOps (Development and Operation) but differs that DevOps focus on what defines the system and SRE intent to design how the system is based on organization's purposes.
 The speaker compared DevOps as an Interface while SRE is Interface-extended class.

 As a process integrity controller, SRE have to concern about security.
 Google promotes Binary Authorization to control source code deployment relied on approval.

 The core identities of SRE are 4 tasks below:

 - **SLOs (Service Level Objectives)**
-  SRE takes care of the purposes of organization’s services to meet a desire level
+  SRE takes care of the purposes of organization's services to meet a desire level
 - **Error Budget**
   Assessment for correctness and stability towards to deployment speed
 - Blameless Post-Mortem**